Three arrested after a traffic stop

-All subjects arrested on bench warrants were jailed in the Laurel County Correctional Center.
+All three were jailed in the Laurel County Correctional Center.